2nd Vice President, Scholarships

 3rd Vice President, Membership

 The main responsibility of the Vice-President of Membership is to maintain an accurate and current database of present and past members of the Gamma chapter of Phi Beta Kappa.
 He/she should also be able to query the data when certain information is needed by the President or the Board members.
-As the database should be maintained in a format able to be easily passed on to subsequent chairs, it has been decided to keep it in the ACCESS program on a PC using the Microsoft Windows system (or on a Mac with PC emulation).
-The database was written by the Communications Officer, Ray Hendess, and he will be available to assist with the operation of the database, including modifications desired.
-He will also do the yearly rollover and update of the membership from national.
+As the database should be maintained in a format able to be easily passed on to subsequent chairs, Since 2021 Wild Apricot and AffiniPay put PBKNCA in the ‘cloud’.
+Phi Beta Kappa members with access to computers have been able to join, renew, register for events and individually control their privacy options.
+Board members no longer depend on a spreadsheet on the Membership VP’s computer to do their jobs.

 I. Membership drive data entry procedures: